pauljeter/pauljeter-astro/src/content/blog/understanding-atomic-design-systems.md

 ### Templates

 Templates are essentially layouts or wireframes.
 They provide structural context, showing how various organisms interact to form complete pages or screens.
-At this stage, you don’t necessarily have real content—just placeholders to visualize the structure and relationships between components.
+At this stage, you don't necessarily have real content, just placeholders to visualize the structure and relationships between components.

 Templates help teams collaborate on layout decisions and improve overall UX and interaction design.